 - The Lifetime ISA is closed by your beneficiary

 If neither of these two things occurs within three years from your date of death, the Lifetime ISA will be closed.

-The government withdrawal charge of 20% (25% from 6 April 2021) doesn't apply after death, meaning your beneficiaries can inherit its full value – though this will be subject to inheritance tax.
+The government withdrawal charge of 25% doesn't apply after death, meaning your beneficiaries can inherit its full value – though this will be subject to inheritance tax.